grunzer/Devices-docs/surface/service-guides/service-guide-repair-overview.md

 - Windows 11
 ---

-# Surface Service Guides Repair overview
+# Surface Service Guides repair overview

 ## General safety precautions

 Always follow these general safety precautions when servicing a Microsoft Surface device:

-- **Repairing electronic devices can be hazardous.** Activities may result in electric shock, fire, serious injury, death, or property damage.
-Only proceed if you are technically experienced and have the required tools and knowledge.
+- **Repairing electronic devices can be hazardous.** Activities might result in electric shock, fire, serious injury, death, or property damage.
+Only proceed if you're technically experienced and have the required tools and knowledge.
 - **Use caution when working with batteries.** Mishandling batteries can lead to fire or explosion.
 Only open device enclosures as instructed in this guide.
 - **Do not heat, puncture, crush, or burn devices or batteries.** Avoid exposing devices to direct sunlight or extreme temperatures (outside the range of 0°C to 60°C / 32°F to 140°F).
 Doing so can cause thermal failure or injury.
 - **Wear protective gear.** We recommend using protective eyewear and gloves during disassembly and reassembly.